discretize/discretize-guides/builds/elementalist/condi-weaver/index.md

 - <Skill name="Primordial Stance"/> should be used before attuning to <Skill name="Earth Attunement" disableText/> <Skill name="Earth Attunement" disableText/> for maximum damage output.
 However, if the boss' breakbar is about to be broken or about to phase, you can also use it during <Skill name="Earth Attunement" disableText/> <Skill name="Fire Attunement" disableText/> or <Skill name="Fire Attunement" disableText/> <Skill name="Earth Attunement" disableText/>.

-- Although it is important to follow the weave self rotation as closer as possible, the timing when it comes to completing it, is extremely tight and you might find yourself unable to do it especially if you don't have boons precasted on you and they have to be applied once you get in combat.
-In that scenario one adjustment that you can do is to skip <Skill name="Water Attunement" disableText/>/<Skill name="Water Attunement" disableText/> and go from <Skill name="Water Attunement" disableText/>/<Skill name="Earth Attunement" disableText/> to <Skill name="Fire Attunement" disableText/>/<Skill name="Water Attunement" disableText/> right away.
+- Although it is important to follow the weave self rotation as closer as possible, the timing when it comes to completing it, is very close and you might find yourself unable to do it especially if you don't have boons precasted on you and they have to be applied once you get in combat.
+In that scenario one adjustment that you can do is to skip <Skill name="Earth Attunement" disableText/>/<Skill name="Earth Attunement" disableText/> and go from <Skill name="Earth Attunement" disableText/>/<Skill name="Fire Attunement" disableText/> to <Skill name="Air Attunement" disableText/>/<Skill name="Earth Attunement" disableText/> right away.
+So <Skill name="Enervating Earth"/> will be used without a precasted bullet.

 - In the video, a 2nd <Skill name="Weave Self"/> rotation is shown, which is different than the 1st.
 If the encounter has downtime due to phases in between when the boss can't be damaged and <Skill name="Weave Self"/> comes off cd then you can freely attune to <Skill name="Earth Attunement" disableText/> <Skill name="Earth Attunement" disableText/> and start from the opener.
-If it doesn't and you know the boss is going to phase before you need to finish the weave self loop, then you can use <Skill name="Weave Self"/> right away the moment it comes off cd in the attunement you are in and only switch between <Skill name="Fire Attunement" disableText/> and <Skill name="Earth Attunement" disableText/> without entering <Skill name="Tailored Victory"/>.
+If it doesn't and you know the boss is going to phase before you need to finish the weave self loop, then you can use <Skill name="Weave Self"/> right away the moment it comes off cd in the attunement you are in.
 If you get <Skill name="Weave Self"/> off cd mid fight and the phase is long enough that you need to complete it then it is recommended to start the 2nd weave self from <Skill name="Water Attunement" disableText/> <Skill name="Earth Attunement" disableText/>.

 - Bullet effects are an important part of your damage because of the additional conditions they apply if you use the skill while a bullet is already active.
-The skills that need to hit with a bullet already existing are <Skill name="Shattering Stone"/>  <and <Skill name="Raging Ricochet"/>.
-The skills that generate the bullet again are <Skill name="Boulder Blast"/> and <Skill name="Searing Salvo"/>. individually because you never double attune <Skill name="Water Attunement"/> because using <Skill name="Frozen Fusillade"/> is not worth it without weave self reducing <Skill name="Water Attunement"/> cooldown.
+The skills that need to hit with a bullet already existing are <Skill name="Shattering Stone"/> and <Skill name="Raging Ricochet"/>.
+The skills that generate the bullet again are <Skill name="Boulder Blast"/> and <Skill name="Searing Salvo"/>.
+Outside of weave self you don't have to double attune <Skill name="Water Attunement"/> because using <Skill name="Frozen Fusillade"/> is not worth it without the reduced attunement cooldown.
 Precasting bullets is recommended but not neccessary.
 If you don't precast any bullets you will have to change the opener by doing <Skill name="Boulder Blast"/> before <Skill name="Shattering Stone"/> and <and <Skill name="Raging Ricochet"/> before <Skill name="Searing Salvo"/>.
 After that the rotation flows on it's own and due to dual skills consuming both bullets, it doesn't matter anymore.

 <Grid>
 <GridItem sm="6">